phillipbarnard07-cell/dingoos-horizon/README.md

-Here is the complete, start-to-finish bootstrap execution protocol.
+amalgamate everything discussed within here..Here is the complete, start-to-finish bootstrap execution protocol.
 It takes you from an absolute empty folder to a fully built, mathematically audited, hermetically tested, packaged, and GitHub-synchronized repository.
 Phase 1: The One-Shot System Generator (bootstrap.py) Create a file named bootstrap.py in your empty project directory and paste this code:
 """